SwapnaSubbagari/leaflet-challenge/README.md

 ## Level-2: Advanced Visualization Process
 Plot a second data set on the map above to illustrate the relationship between tectonic plates and seismic activity.
-- Pull in [Tectonic Plates](https://github.com/fraxen/tectonicplates) data set
+- Pull in https://github.com/fraxen/tectonicplates data set
 - Visualize it along side the original set of data
 - Add a number of base maps (Satellite Map, Grayscale Map, Outdoors Map and Dark Map) to choose from
 - Separate out the two different data sets (earthquakes and tectonic plates) into overlays that can be turned on and off independently